LeonardoPollina/ML_project_2/README.md

 We are going to illustrate the structure of the present folder, its sub-folders and the main files.

     .
     ├── run.py                                 # Predict and generate a submission file
     ├── config.py                              # A couple of configuration parameters
     ├── WeigthsFinalModel                      # Weights of the final model ├── Notebooks
-    │      ├── FINAL_SUBMISSION_PROTOTYPE         # Training of the final model
+    |   ├── FINAL_SUBMISSION_PROTOTYPE         # Training of the final model
     │   ├── ONE_NEURON_PROTOTYPE               # Training with only one neuron at the end
     │   └── Logistic_regression.ipynb          # Logistic regression
     └── src
     │   ├── models
     │   |   ├── nome_modello_finale           # Final model
     │   |   ├── model_vgg_1_neuron.py         # VGG-like model with one neuron at the end
     │   |   └── model_RNN.py                  # Model that implements a recurrent NN
     |   ├── utilities.py
     |   ├── training_and_prediction.py
     |   ├── f1_score.py
     |   └── logistic_utilities.py
     └── ReadME.md

 ## Notebooks folder
+    .
+    ├── Notebooks
+    │   └── ...
+    .
 In this folder, there are the notebooks showing our main training procedures.
 These notebooks have already been run to avoid a waste of time for the reader.

 <ul>